By The Numbers

 Think Blue San Diego takes action year-round to help stop pollution before it starts and keep the City of San Diego in compliance with state and federal water-quality regulations.
 Those actions include street sweeping, business and residential inspections, storm drain cleanings and water-quality monitoring, among other things.
-The performance of those activities results in the collection of data that the City uses to make data-driven decisions to improve water quality and prevent pollution.
-Analyze the Fiscal Year 2021 and 2022 data and find out what’s happening in your neighborhood.

 The City offers rebates for installation of rain barrels, downspout redirects, rain gutters and turf replacements to encourage San Diegans to conserve and reuse rainwater.
 Check out data on the number of water conservation devices installed last year.